richtera/lukso-siwe-demo/README.md

 # Getting Started

+Get a wallet connect projectId and put it into .env (copy .env.example and fill it in) The app will create a mnemonic for you the first time you launch if it's not defined.
+You can copy the random one it generates into the .env so your server tokens will be valid during a restart.

 Install `pnpm` and `nodejs` (use asdf or nvm to get the right) Run `pnpm install`
 Run `pnpm run typegen` (one time to bootstrap the typechain wrappers for lsp-smart-contracts)